-Turkish media run 'selfie' video of alleged nightclub gunman
+Grim selfie video said to show suspect in Turkey killings

 - Huskies expected to be hit hard by early departures for NFL draft

-Several media outlets on Monday, citing unnamed security sources, said the man was believed to be from a Central Asian nation and may have been part of the same cell that staged a June attack on Istanbul’s Ataturk Airport that killed 45 people.
+Several media outlets on Monday, citing unnamed security sources, said the man was believed to be from Central Asia and may have been part of the cell that staged a June attack on Istanbul’s Ataturk Airport that killed 45 people.

 Haber Turk newspaper on Tuesday said the man is thought to be a member of China’s Muslim Uighur minority.
-Without citing a source, the newspaper said he had arrived in the Turkish city of Konya with his wife and two children in order not to raise suspicions.
-His family members were detained, the newspaper said.

-The nightclub assailant, armed with a long-barreled weapon, killed a policeman and a civilian in the early hours of 2017 outside the Reina club before entering and firing at some of the estimated 600 people inside.
+The nightclub assailant, armed with a long-barreled weapon, killed a policeman and a civilian in the early hours of 2017 outside the club before opening fire on the estimated 600 people inside.
 The establishment is frequented by famous locals, including singers, actors and athletes.

-The mass shooting follows more than 30 violent acts that have rocked NATO member Turkey in 2016.
+Most of the dead on Sunday were foreign tourists.

+Turkey has been rocked by violence in the past year, carried out by IS as well as by Kurdish militants.
+The government survived a failed coup over the summer and is fighting against Kurdish insurgents.
+Parliament votes Tuesday on whether to extend the state of emergency declared after the coup attempt.

-Turkey launched an offensive to northern Syria in August in a bid to clear a strategic border area of IS militants and contain the gains of Kurdish fighters.
-Turkish jets are regularly bombing IS targets in the Syrian town of al-Bab as Turkish-backed Syrian opposition force try to capture it from the extremists.
+The country launched an offensive to northern Syria in August in hopes of clearing a strategic border area of IS militants and stemming the gains of Kurdish fighters.
+Turkish jets regularly bomb IS targets in the Syrian town of al-Bab in support of Syrian opposition forces try to re-capture it from the extremists.

-On Tuesday, the United Arab Emirates warned its citizens not to travel to Turkey following the attack, with its Foreign Ministry issuing a terse statement in Arabic to “postpone plans to travel to Turkey until further notice.”

-Seven of the nightclub victims were from Saudi Arabia; three each were from Lebanon and Iraq; two each were from Tunisia, India, Morocco and Jordan.
-Kuwait, Canada, Israel, Syria and Russia each lost one citizen.
+Associated Press writers Suzan Fraser in Ankara and Lori Hinnant in Paris contributed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.